aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 - [`@searchable`: Makes your data searchable by streaming it to Elasticsearch](~/cli/graphql-transformer/searchable.md)
 - [`@versioned`: Defines the versioning and conflict resolution strategy for an @model type](~/cli/graphql-transformer/versioned.md)

-## Amplify AppSync Service provided directives
+## AWS AppSync-provided directives

-The following directives are supported by the AppSync service and can be used within the GraphQL schemas.
-These will not be processed by Amplify CLI, but passed down to the service and will be present in the output schema.
-When the `@auth` directive is used in the schema the GraphQL transformer will add these directives under the hood to the output schema.
+The following directives are supported by the AppSync service and can be used within the Amplify GraphQL schemas.
+These will not be processed by Amplify CLI but passed through to the service as is and will be present in the output schema.
+For example, Amplify's `@auth` directive will add these directives under the hood to the output schema.

 - `@aws_api_key`
 - `@aws_iam`